Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 How are you?

-In answer to your answer to your question as to why the uh small percentage gets gets a big uh piece of the pie, it's big business and it's capitalism at its best.
+In answer to your question as to why the small percentage gets a big piece of the pie, it's big business and it's capitalism at its best.

 You create a victim society, you create a group, and you make big money.

-Well, just another victim group like American Indians, the black community, uh victims, natural disasters.
+Well, just another victim group like American Indians, the black community, rape victims, natural disasters.

 I mean, there are far more of almost every group except a couple that you mentioned that dwarf the numbers of gay people in America.